pknw1-www/test2/README.md

 - [ ] download the docker-image zip and extract itsaaa
 - [ ] import the archive to your docker images with ```docker import <your_image>:latest' < image.tarsaaasssafd
 as
-as long as the image name matches the docker composr fileyou can start with ```docker compose up -d```fdgdfgfadssns the container will run and serve your content from buildpublishs currently confiugred to expose port 8888 - this can be changeds ..aa
+as long as the image name matches the docker composr fileyou can start with ```docker compose up -d```fdgdfgfadssnss the container will run and serve your content from buildpublishs currently confiugred to expose port 8888 - this can be changeds ..aa